PR0M3TH3AN/SeedPass/README.md

    5. Post Encrypted Index to Nostr
    6. Retrieve Encrypted Index from Nostr
    7. Display Nostr Public Key (npub)
+   8. Backup/Reveal Parent Seed
+   9. Switch Seed Profile
+   10. Add a New Seed Profile
+   11. Remove an Existing Seed Profile
+   12. List All Seed Profiles
-   8. Exit
+   13. Exit

-   Enter your choice (1-8):
+   Enter your choice (1-13):
    ```

+### Managing Multiple Seeds

+SeedPass allows you to manage multiple seed profiles (previously referred to as "fingerprints").
+Each seed profile has its own parent seed and associated data, enabling you to compartmentalize your passwords.

+- **Add a New Seed Profile:**
+  - Select option `10` from the main menu.
+  - Choose to enter an existing seed or generate a new one.
+  - If generating a new seed, you'll be provided with a 12-word BIP-85 seed phrase. **Ensure you write this down and store it securely.**

+- **Switch Between Seed Profiles:**
+  - Select option `9` from the main menu.
+  - You'll see a list of available seed profiles.
+  - Enter the number corresponding to the seed profile you wish to switch to.
+  - Enter the master password associated with that seed profile.

+- **List All Seed Profiles:**
+  - Select option `12` from the main menu to view all existing seed profiles.

+**Note:** The term "seed profile" is used to represent different sets of seeds you can manage within SeedPass.
+This provides an intuitive way to handle multiple identities or sets of passwords.

 ## Security Considerations

-**Important:** The password you use to decrypt your parent seed is also required to decrypt the seed index data retrieved from Nostr. **It is imperative to remember this password** and be sure to use it with the same seed, as losing it means you won't be able to access your stored index.
-Secure your 12 word seed AND your login password.
+**Important:** The password you use to encrypt your parent seed is also required to decrypt the seed index data retrieved from Nostr. **It is imperative to remember this password** and be sure to use it with the same seed, as losing it means you won't be able to access your stored index.
+Secure your 12-word seed **and** your master password.

 - **Backup Your Data:** Regularly back up your encrypted data and checksum files to prevent data loss.
-- **Protect Your Password:** Do not share your decryption password with anyone and ensure it's strong and unique.
+- **Protect Your Passwords:** Do not share your master password or seed phrases with anyone and ensure they are strong and unique.
 - **Checksum Verification:** Always verify the script's checksum to ensure its integrity and protect against unauthorized modifications.
 - **Potential Bugs and Limitations:** Be aware that the software may contain bugs and lacks certain features.
 The maximum size of the password index before encountering issues with Nostr backups is unknown.
 Additionally, the security of memory management and logs has not been thoroughly evaluated and may pose risks of leaking sensitive information.
+- **Multiple Seeds Management:** While managing multiple seeds adds flexibility, it also increases the responsibility to secure each seed and its associated password.

 ## Contributing